gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Sindy took her sister's paw.
 "Was that a bot helping you?" she asked.

-"Don't worry about that now,"
+"Yeah, but don't worry about that now,"
 Maddy said.
 "We have to get out of here!"

 "And go where?"
 Bluster demanded.
 "In case you hadn't noticed,
-we're in the middle of the Mire."
+we're in the middle of nowhere!"

 "Yeah, but at least you're not in a cage any more.
 Oh, and you're welcome,"